 Will and I eat all of our meals together, every single one, and for the most part, we eat the same thing.
 Tonight, we had pork tenderloin, broccoli, pineapple, and Fudge Stripes.
 I also had some wine, and Will had some cheddar bunnies, but besides that, we both really did eat the exact same thing... mostly with our hands.
 Sometimes, we both eat peaches and pizza.
-Sometimes, we both eat stir fry
+Sometimes, we both eat stir fry.

 And this eating together and eating the same thing idea touted in books like French Kids Eat Everything and Bringing Up Bebe is working... for the most part.
 I'd say about sixty percent of the time Will is a happy, adventurous eater.
 Then, about twenty percent of the time, one of us eats, and the other cries and refuses to try tortellini or cries and refuses to eat the shrimp that he happily ate the week before.
 (So he has to wait unitl his next meal or bottle, which I'm not gonna lie, has never really seemed to bother him and is probably harder on me than it is on him.
 I just reassure myself that he is fine by loooking at his cheeks, the cheeks of a true American child.)
 Another twenty percent of the time, I just want to eat a Lean Cuisine French Bread pizza for lunch or to go out to dinner without William, and that's where Will's Go-To Meal comes in.
 This is the meal that he is always happy to eat that also seems like it includes most of the essentials to a balanced (toddler) diet; I present to you: Annie's White Cheddar Shells and Cheese with wilted, chopped spinach.
 Protein?
 Check!
 Dairy?
 Check!
 Carbs?
 Check!
 Antioxidants, Fiber, Vitamins, Minerals?
 Check!
 Check!
 Check!
 Check!